MinersStudios/WhoMine/MSDecor/README.md

   </a>
 </p>
 <p align="center">
-  A Minecraft plugin with Decorations for WhoMine<br>
+  A Minecraft plugin with decorations for WhoMine<br>
   (Project is in development, so there is shit)
 </p>
 <br>